zimolzak/psci-resource-proposal/aug22.md

 # (2) Team: Assembling a team with necessary expertise and other resources needed for implementing e-triggers

-Successful implementation and use of e-triggers depends on participation of many individuals at any given site.
-For example, buy-in from leadership as well as the user community of an organization is necessary for successful implementation.
-This section will guide users to identify those interested and invested in use of e-triggers for diagnostic safety measurement as well as identify all resources needed to accomplish e-trigger implementation.

-Key individuals within the organization may be involved in terms of implementing the e-triggers or refining content for the e-triggers.
-Individuals should work as an engaged team with dedicated hours to facilitate e-trigger use.
-They may have different existing interests or roles within the organization, but they will need to come together to successfully use and learn from the e-triggers at their site.
-The team will need to engage leadership and other stakeholders throughout the organization, raising awareness and promoting the project's goals to achieve buy-in from the wider stakeholder community.
-This section will describe possible roles on the stakeholder team, including: clinical leadership, clinical operations, project manager, quality improvement, patient safety, chart reviewer, data manager, system administrator, programmers, and developers.
-Additionally, a structured change management process will be outlined in the resource to facilitate the team's work.

 # (3) Self-Assessment: Assessment and identification of appropriate e-trigger(s)